Read Between the Lines: 15 Common Chinese Euphemisms

 减肥吧，发福后有点儿难看。(Jiǎn féi bɑ, fāfú hòu yǒu diǎn’r nán kàn.)

-When someone has no money to pay others back or has had to borrow money from others, they won’t directly say “I don’t have any money” because it is a matter of losing face.
-People tend to use a more indirect way to say it.
+When someone is unable to repay others or has borrowed money, they won’t directly say “I don’t have any money” to avoid losing face.
+Instead, they use more indirect expressions.

 - 手头不方便 (shǒutóu bù fānɡbiàn)